andrewt3000/MachineLearning/README.md

 3. [**Reinforcement learning**](rl.md) - An **agent** interacts with an **environment** and learns to take **action** by maximizing a cumulative **reward**.
    - Q-Learning, Deep Q-Networks (DQN), Proximal Policy Optimization (PPO)
 4. **Semi-Supervised learning** - trains on a mix of mostly unlabeled with a small labeled subset data.
-5. **Self-supervised learning** - A form of unsupervised learning where the model is trained on a task using the data itself, rather than labels.
+5. **Self-supervised learning** - A form of unsupervised learning where training labels are constructed automatically from the data itself.
    - Autoregressive LLM pretraining (next word prediction), and masked image modeling.

 ### Machine learning problems